This post is a list of things about Camilla, the Queen Consort, that you probably don't already know.

 Who is Camilla, Queen Consort?

-Born Camilla Rosemary Shand in 1946, the Queen Consort grew up in a country estate in Plumpton East Sussex.
+Born Camilla Rosemary Shand in 1946, the Queen Consort of the United Kingdom grew up in a country estate in Plumpton East Sussex.
+Growing up with her parents Rosalind Shand and Bruce Shand, she was raised in both East Sussex and South Kensington.

-She studied in France and Switzerland before her first marriage, to Andrew Parker Bowles in 1973.
+She studied in Paris and Switzerland before her first marriage, to Andrew Parker Bowles in 1973.
 They divorced in 1994.

 She was officially the Princess of Wales upon marriage to the then Prince of Wales.

-However, as that title was more commonly associated with the King's previous wife, Princess Diana, she tended to use the title Duchess of Cornwall.
+However, as that title was more commonly associated with the King's previous wife, Lady Diana Spencer, she tended to use the title Duchess of Cornwall.

 Upon the death of Her Majesty Queen Elizabeth II, Charles became King Charles III and Camilla became Queen Consort.